liamrosenfeld/linkr/README.md

 - `PORT` (Most often passed by the host)
 - `DATABASE_URL` (For the postgres database.
 Incudes login info for database)
 - `ROCKET_SECRET_KEY` (Used for signing private cookies.
 Generate it yourself with `openssl rand -base64 32`)

+## Setup

+1. Go to the page `/setup` to create your first account before you publicly release the website
+2. Go to `/new_user` to create accounts for the rest of your team

 ## Local Development